bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

       Coordinates of the texture's pixel map to the vertex.
 The value is always retrieved as a tuple.
 It can be set as a tuple or a :class:`Vector2f`.

+   .. method:: copy

+      Return a new vertex with the same value as self.

 Windowing